National Register of Historic Places listings in Brooke County, West Virginia

 This is a list of the National Register of Historic Places listings in Brooke County, West Virginia.

-This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Brooke County, West Virginia, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+This is intended to be a comprehensive list of the properties and districts on the National Register of Historic Places in Brooke County, West Virginia, United States.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below may be viewed on Google maps.

 There are 24 properties and districts listed on the National Register in the county, 2 of which are National Historic Landmarks.